ED-LetsCode/SimpleFileReaderAndWriter/README.md

-# Simple filereader and filewriter with the .NET Streamreader and Streamwriter class
+# Simple filereader and filewriter
+with the .NET classes
+-Streamreader
+-Streamwriter